yast/yast.github.io/doc/autoyast-development.md

   <img src="https://assets-cdn.github.com/images/icons/emoji/unicode/26a0.png" width="32"></img>
   During starting the module you have to provide valid default entries as you can edit entries which are completely independent from the running system.
-One possiblility would be to call the *read* function in \<module name\>_auto.rb during module initialization.
+One possibility would be to call the *read* function in \<module name\>_auto.rb during module initialization.

 * **Clear** Button: A button for resetting the configuration data.
 This will delete only data in the running module. (function *reset* in \<module name\>_auto.rb)